yegor256/blog/_drafts/di.md

 a `Budget` it has to provide an argument for its constructor.
 It will use an instance of class `Postgres`, which we instantiated in the injector.

-This is the right and recommended way to use Guice, for example.
-There are a few even darker patterns, which are possible but not recommended.
-For example, you can make your injector a singleton and use it right inside `Budget` class.
+This is the right and recommended way to use Guice.
+There are a few even darker patterns, though, which are possible but not recommended.
+For example, you can make your injector a singleton and use it right inside the `Budget` class.
-These mechanisms are considered wrong even by DI container makers, so let's ignore them and focus on the recommended scenario.
+These mechanisms are considered wrong even by DI container makers, however, so let's ignore them and focus on the recommended scenario.

 ## What Is This For?

-Let me re-iterate and summarize scenarios of **incorrect usage** of dependency injection containers:
+Let me reiterate and summarize the scenarios of **incorrect usage** of dependency injection containers:

  * Field injection